keystone-enclave/keystone/docs/source/Getting-Started/Tutorials/Remote-Attestation.rst

 This will generate an enclave package named ``attestor.ke`` under ``<build directory>/examples/attestation``.
 ``attestor.ke`` is an self-extracting archive file for the enclave.

-Next, copy the package into the buildroot overlay directory.
+Next, copy the package and the Security Monitor binary into the buildroot overlay directory.

 ::

   # in the build directory
-  cp examples/attestation ./overlay/root
+  cp examples/attestation/attestor.ke ./overlay/root
+  cp sm.build/platform/generic/firmware/fw_payload.bin overlay/root/

 Running ``make image`` in your build directory will generate the buildroot disk image containing the copied package.